 Meet with Directors and Producers

 A music supervisor will need to meet with the directors and producers to better understand their ideas and visions of the production.
-During these meetings, the music supervisor will offer their professional opinion and expertise for how music will contribute to the experience they are entrusted with directing and producing, as well as what will be possible with the production’s music budget.
+During these meetings, the music supervisor will offer their professional opinion and expertise on how music will contribute to the experience they are entrusted with directing and producing, as well as what will be possible with the production’s music budget.

 Review the Visual Media